pingpong-labs/sky/README.md

 ```

 **How about argument on presenter method ?**
-Your can all that as a method.
-Like this.
+Your can call that method like this.
 ```php
 <div>
 	{{ $presenter->email(['class' => 'btn btn-primary']) }}